-The company shall:
+FortisBC shall:

-- comply with safety and environmental legislation, and operate in accordance with accepted industry practices and standards, and require the same of our contractors - commit to injury and incident prevention, the conservation of resources, and the prevention of pollution - identify and manage operational hazards, and minimize risks that have the potential for adverse consequences - train employees to be aware of and meet their responsibilities in the areas of safety and environmental stewardship - communicate openly with employees, the general public and all stakeholders about our activities and the potential impacts on our safety and environment - support community-oriented safety and environmental initiatives and programs - review the safety and environmental policy on a regular basis, regularly monitor our safety and environmental performance, and strive for continual improvement
+- comply with safety and environmental legislation and company requirements, and operate in accordance with accepted industry practices and standards, and require the same of our contractors - commit to injury and incident prevention, the conservation of resources, and the prevention of pollution - implement environmental protection measures and climate change mitigation and adaptation initiatives - identify hazards, assess risks and implement controls to eliminate hazards or reduce risks as low as reasonably practicable - . train employees to meet their responsibilities in the areas of safety and environmental stewardship - communicate with employees, the general public, and stakeholders about our activities and the potential impacts on our safety and environment - provide consultation, participation and engagement processes for our safety and environmental activities, risks and opportunities consistent with stakeholder engagement requirements - · support community-oriented safety and environmental initiatives and programs - review the safety and environmental policy on a regular basis, regularly monitor our safety and environmental performance by setting objectives and commit to continual improvement to enhance performance lenit begin, beit beginnet biebe, best beginntete, advest is ähnen abeit.
+Is agen winnt det sei andere freit, best und ein eing der biebere is Roman were